 Step 4: Hire Your Closing Team

 To successfully purchase a home, you must prepare yourself to face unforeseen pitfalls.
 With large sums of money at play and with Buyers and Sellers often wanting different things, it is no wonder issues arise.
-My job as your Realtor® is to let you know you will have problems during your purchase.
-My job is to help you avoid the avoidable and support you when the unavoidable occurs.
+My job as your Realtor® is to let you know you will encounter problems during your purchase.
+I'll help you avoid the avoidable and support you if the unavoidable occurs.
 Let’s see how:

 Step 1: Know What You Can Buy